gryffin-uit-alpha/Coursey-devops/README.md

 #### Setup and Launch

 1. Navigate to the backend directory: `cd back-end`
-2. Run the command to start the backend: `docker-compose up --build`
+2. Run the command to start the backend: `docker compose up --build`

 ### Database